autistic-symposium/master-algorithms-py/hash_objects/README.md

     - 2-choices hashing: we use two hash functions rather than one, and pick the generated address with fewer collisions.

-* if we were to implement separate chaining, the primary storage underneath a hashset is a continuous memory as array, where each element in this array corresponds to a bucket that store the actual values.
+* if we were to implement separate chaining, the primary storage underneath a hashset is a continuous memory as array, where each element in this array corresponds to a bucket that stores the actual values.
     * given a value, first we generate a key for the value via the hash function (the generated key serves as the index to locate the bucket).
     * once the bucket is located, we then perform the desired operation on the bucket (such as add, remove, and contain).
     * use a prime number as the base of the module to reduce collisions.